Stigwzh/data_science_project/README.md

 ## 2) report_GBM.ipynb
 ### We mainly tried gradient boosting model here, tested the model with time series and tried to predict the current month's inflation rate with data over different time ranges.
 The final model OOS-R2 of PPI is about 0.77, but that of CPI R is almost always less than zero, so we dropped the latter.
 ## 3) report_random-forest.ipynb
-### We mainly tried random forest model here, tested the model with time series data.
-We set the test size as 30 and create 12 groups to implement cv and test the stability of random forest model.
+### We mainly tried random forest model here, and tested the model using time series data.
+We set the test size as 30 and created 12 groups to implement 10 times cv, which was helpful for us to test the stability of the algorithm.
 The final model OOS-R2 of PPI is about 0.41 and the OOS-R2 of CPI is always negative, thus the prediction effect of this model is so poor.